 - 2 semesters of Introductory Biology with lab and 2 semesters of Upper-Level Biology

 - 2 semesters of General Chemistry with lab and 2 semesters of Organic Chemistry with lab

 - 2 semesters of Physics with lab (at SU, calculus is a pre-requisite for taking physics)

 Some medical schools also require additional courses in calculus, comparative morphology, and quantitative analysis; others do not accept AP credits for prerequisite course work.
 Since January 2015, behavioral sciences and biochemistry questions are also be included on the MCAT.
 Although medical schools may not currently require these courses, they may be helpful in preparing for the MCAT.
-Principles of Psychology and Social Patterns and Processes are the two courses at Southwestern that may be helpful in preparing for the behavioral sciences questions on the MCAT.
+Principles of Psychology and an introductory sociology course (Social Patterns and Processes OR Social Problems) are the two courses at Southwestern that may be helpful in preparing for the behavioral sciences questions on the MCAT.
 Always check with the medical schools in which you are interested early in your undergraduate career for specific course requirements.